Pakistan's PM takes aim at Macron; asks Facebook to ban Islamophobic content

 In his letter, Khan also referred to the situation in France, where, he said, Islam was being associated with terrorism.

-Earlier on Sunday, Khan said French President Emmanuel Macron had “attacked Islam” by encouraging the display of cartoons depicting the Prophet Mohammad.
+Khan said Macron had “attacked Islam” by encouraging the display of cartoons depicting the Prophet Mohammad.

 Khan’s comments came after Macron paid tribute to a French history teacher beheaded by an Islamist radical who wanted to avenge the use of cartoons depicting the Prophet Mohammad in a class on freedom of expression.